Ana Cheri Leaves Little To The Imagination In See-Through, Sparkly Halloween Costume

 Ana wore a full face of heavy makeup for the video that included a smoky eye and dark red lipstick.
 The beauty wore her hair down in loose curls as she flaunted her curves while shaking her booty.

-The post was a smash hit, garnering over one million likes within 24 hours of going live.
+The post was a smash hit, garnering over 1 million likes within 24 hours of going live.

-In the post’s caption Ana said she probably wouldn’t be wearing the revealing costume out of the house and asked her followers for ideas on what she should be for Halloween.
+In the post’s caption, Ana said she probably wouldn’t be wearing the revealing costume out of the house and asked her followers for ideas on what she should be for Halloween.
 Most of her fans were too distracted by her sparkly costume to offer any suggestions.
 Other fans loved Ana’s angel persona and told her so.

 “Prettiest angel there is!” one fan wrote.